MadeleineWalder/In-Japan/README.md

 # In-Japan

-Welcome to my Japam Blog!
+Welcome to my Japan Blog!
+This project is no where near finished.

 ## Click here to view the live site: https://madeleinewalder.github.io/In-Japan/